CyberRazor/CODE-Lancashire-Assignments/portfolio_website/README.md

+This is my web development coursework.
+It is designed as a portfolio page for my audio career - showings my achievements and additional skills

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.